 Control, Influence, No Control

-This activity is meant to help participants become aware of what lies in their power and what doesn’t, so they can manage their energy more effectively by focusing on what can actually and positively impact their performance.
-Also, they discover that sometimes, challenges that may seem outside their control area are perceived differently by other team mates and thus participants have the chance to gain more clarity on the matter and to start building a common perspective and a more positive mindset.
+This activity helps participants become aware of what lies in their power and what doesn’t.
+This way they can start focusing on what can actually impact their performance in a positive way.
+Thus, they can manage their energy in a more effective manner.
+Also, they discover that sometimes, challenges may only seem outside their control area.
+Their teammates may see things in a different light and thus they can provide a new approach.
+Participants have the chance to gain more clarity on the matter.
+Also, they start building a common perspective and a more positive mindset.

 - Join each team and provide the activity link.

-- Participants start by listing all the challenges they can think of and then they write them down on the sticky notes already prepared for this activity.
+- They start by listing all the challenges they can think of.
+Then they write them down on the sticky notes already prepared for this activity.
 It could be a silent brainstorming or a normal one, the idea here is to list as many challenges as they can recall.

-- Then they discuss and agree upon the cluster in which each sticky note with a challenge on it should be moved.
-There are three clusters, based on the theory of Stephan Covey: control, influence, no control.
+- Then they discuss and agree upon the cluster in which they should move each sticky note with a challenge on it.
+There are three clusters: control, influence, and no control.
+Stephan Covey was the one to define them like this in his theory.

 - The team coordinator from each team will present the outcome to the other teams.